City of Parramatta: Demographics

-At the 2016 census, there were people in the City of Parramatta local government area that comprised 84 km2, of these 50% were male and 50% were female.
-Aboriginal and Torres Strait Islander people made up 0.7% of the population.
-The median age of people in the City of Parramatta was 34 years; notably below the national median of 38 years.
-Children aged 0 – 14 years made up 18.4% of the population and people aged 65 years and over made up 12.2% of the population.
-Of people in the area aged 15 years and over, 55.4% were married and 9% were either divorced or separated.
+At the 2021 Australian census, there were 256,729 people in the City of Parramatta local government area that comprised 84 km2, of these 50.1% were male and 49.9% were female.
+Aboriginal and Torres Strait Islander people made up 0.8% of the population.
+The median age of people in the City of Parramatta was 35 years; notably below the national median of 38 years.
+Children aged 0 – 14 years made up 18.2% of the population and people aged 65 years and over made up 12.5% of the population.
+Of people in the area aged 15 years and over, 53.4% were married and 9.5% were either divorced or separated.

-At the 2016 Census, the Parramatta local government area was linguistically diverse, with a significantly higher than average proportion (54.2%) where two or more languages are spoken (national average was 22.2%); and a significantly lower proportion (41.47) where English only was spoken at home (national average was 72.7%).
-The most commonly reported religious affiliation was "No Religion", at 24.5%.
-The proportion of residents who stated a religious affiliation with Hinduism was approximately six times the national average, with the median weekly income for residents slightly above the national average.
+At the 2021 Census, the Parramatta local government area was linguistically diverse, with a significantly higher than average proportion (61.8%) where two or more languages are spoken (national average was 24.8%); and a significantly lower proportion (38.2) where English only was spoken at home (national average was 72%).
+The most commonly reported religious affiliation was "No Religion", at 29.7%.
+The proportion of residents who stated a religious affiliation with Hinduism was over four times the national average, with the median weekly income for residents slightly above the national average.